Henry Fearon

 The Ven.
-Henry Fearon (born Cuckfield, 20 June 1802; died Loughborough 13 June 1885) was Archdeacon of Leicester from 1863 until 1884.
+Henry Fearon (20 June 1802, Cuckfield - 13 June 1885, Loughborough) was Archdeacon of Leicester from 1863 until 1884, Rector of Loughborough from 1848 until 1885, and a Fellow of Emmanuel College, Cambridge.

-Fearon was born in Ockenden, Cuckfield, Sussex on 20 June 1802, the son of the Rev. Joseph Francis Fearon.
-He was educated at Emmanuel College, Cambridge, where he graduated B.A. in 1824, M.A. in 1827 and B.D. in 1834.
+Fearon was born in Ockenden, Cuckfield, Sussex, on 20 June 1802, to The Rev. Joseph Francis Fearon.
+He was educated at Emmanuel College, Cambridge, at which he received the degrees B.A. in 1824, M.A. in 1827, and B.D. in 1834, and of which he became a Fellow.

 He was ordained deacon in 1826 and priest in 1827.
 He was the Rector of Loughborough from 1848 until his death.
 He advocated for a clean water supply to the town and paid for the Fearon Fountain, which stands in the marketplace.
-The Fearon Hall in Loughborough was built in his memory, by public subscription.
+The Fearon Hall in Loughborough was built by public subscription in his memory.

+His brother was John Peter Fearon (1804–1873), who was a lawyer of the Inner Temple and of Great George Street, Westminster, who founded Fearon & Co Solicitors, as Fearon & Clabon, which continues to exist today.

+He conducted the marriage of his brother John Peter Fearon (1804–1873) to Jessy/Jessie Burton (1804 - 1844), who was the youngest daughter of the eminent London property developer James Burton, through whom he was the uncle of Constance Mary Fearon, who founded the Francis Bacon Society.